garykac/woven/README.md

 ## Woven is a tabletop game of tactical magecraft

-### Cast spells by making patterns found on Spell Cards
+### Prepare spells by making patterns found on Spell Cards

 <p align="center">
 <a href="img/readme/spell1.png"><img src="img/readme/spell1.png" height="200" /></a>